 Cecil Court is a pedestrianised, late-Victorian thoroughfare linking Charing Cross Road and St Martin’s Lane in central London.
 A charming pocket of the capital, it is said to have inspired Diagon Alley in J.K.
 Rowling’s Harry Potter.

 In a series of related projects, Brooks Murray were appointed to help preserve the historic street frontages, refurbish one of the shops, no.23, and bring new residential use to the upper floors of the listed Salisbury Pub.

-The landowner takes a long term perspective on its role in the area, and wanted to preserve the heritage fabric of shop frontages which have remained unaltered for more than a century.
+The landowner takes a long-term perspective to its stewardship of the area, and wanted to preserve and maintain the heritage fabric of shop frontages which have remained unaltered for more than a century.